ed-vin/e-shop-javascript/README.md

 # Mini E-Store

-Welcome to the Mini E-Store!
 This project is a simple e-commerce website where users can browse products, add them to the cart, and proceed to checkout.

 ## Features